-- 3.2.22 The Council have carried out an Urban Capacity Study in respect of settlements which comprise a population of over 5,000.
+- 3.2.21 The Council have carried out an Urban Capacity Study in respect of settlements which comprise a population of over 5,000.
 We support that this study is used to inform the DPS document, however, we have concerns regarding the accuracy of information.
 For example, in respect of Carryduff, there are 8 no. urban capacity sites identified for further review.
 The potential yield for all of these sites is calculated at 25 dph, however a range of house types are identified between sites (detached, semi-detached, townhouses).
 As such, a blanket density is not appropriate.
 In addition, Site 211 retains a site area of 0.7ha, however, the site area is 0.54ha and there is a planning approval on the site for community uses.
-Furthermore, the majority of the sites identified are partially within a floodplain or LLPA and as such do not represent the most appropriate sites for residential development within Carryduff. - 3.2.23 In addition to the sites identified within the UCS, lands within the settlement limit, which are currently zoned for other uses but have not been developed should also be reviewed.
+Furthermore, the majority of the sites identified are partially within a floodplain or LLPA and as such do not represent the most appropriate sites for residential development within Carryduff. - 3.2.22 In addition to the sites identified within the UCS, lands within the settlement limit, which are currently zoned for other uses but have not been developed should also be reviewed.
 These sites have already been assessed as suitable for development and may be more appropriate for residential development than the use they are currently zoned for.
-This is particularly pertinent in respect of existing employment lands, of which there is a significant surplus compared to the identified requirement over the Plan period.
-This will be further discussed in Section 4 of this representation.

-3.2.24 The Urban Capacity Study should therefore be reviewed and amended accordingly to ensure the DPS is based on an accurate and robust evidence base.
+This is particularly pertinent in respect of existing employment lands, of which there is a significant surplus compared to the identified requirement over the Plan period. - 3.2.23 The Urban Capacity Study should therefore be reviewed and amended accordingly to ensure the DPS is based on an accurate and robust evidence base.